elaraproject/elara-hub/content/_index.md

 Within that folder, run `zola serve`.
 You should see a local web address pop up - open that address in your browser, the site gives you a live preview as you edit.
 Then simply open the desired files in the `content/` folder, and begin editing!

+Elara Hub is written in a plaintext format called markdown.
+If you're not familiar with it, that's okay!
+Just see the [[markdown guide]](@/markdown-guide.md).

 When adding new files, make sure to add internal links to that new file to at least one other markdown file.
 This ensures navigability!
 Internal links follow the format `[[File name]](@/path-to-file.md)`, with the extra bracket differentiating them from web links.

+Important to note: do not run a production build with `zola build`, always use `zola serve` when editing/viewing files locally for live preview.
+The production build appends the GitHub pages base url, meaning it does not work offline anymore.

 The site is easiest to edit with a code editor that has a command palette-style fuzzy-matching filepicker or [fzf](https://github.com/junegunn/fzf) support.